maana-io/q-assistant-client/README.md

   // Locking information
   //
   async lockedBy() {
-    // Returns the e-mail of the user who locked the Graph, or null if the Graph
+    // Returns the e-mail address of the user who locked the Graph, or null if
-    // is not currently locked.
+    // the Graph is not currently locked.
   }
   async canEdit() {
     // Returns `true` when the Graph is not locked, or the current user owns the